-The Forum brings together stakeholders to help address the greatest ecological crisis of our time.
+The World Economic Forum brings together stakeholders to help address the greatest ecological crisis of our time.

 On key topics like climate, mobility, energy and the circular economy, our platforms aim to facilitate action-oriented communities of stakeholders from all parts of the international system.

 We recognize that in offering these platforms, we consume finite resources and cause emissions.
 We take the utmost care to mitigate our environmental impact.
-We have the ambition to continue and reinforce the Forum's sustainability journey and renew the ISO 20121 certification this year during the Annual Meeting.
+Our goal is to reinforce the Forum's sustainability journey to reach net zero by 2030 as well as maintaining the high standard required to renew the ISO 20121 certification for sustainable events.

-The Forum aims to reduce the CO2 emissions of all its activities.
-And since 2017, all emissions are calculated and offset 100% by supporting environmental projects in Switzerland and abroad.
+We aims to reduce the CO2 emissions of all its activities.
+Since 2017, all emissions are calculated and offset 100% by supporting environmental projects in Switzerland and abroad.

-The World Economic Forum makes a concerted effort to limit energy consumption during its events, using 100% renewable electricity and the best-in-class insulation.
-The Forum has improved the sustainability of the Congress Centre in Davos with the installation of solar panels.
-The Forum also aims to use renewable energy in its temporary event spaces and is implementing pellet heating in these areas.
+We make a concerted effort to limit energy consumption during its events, using 100% renewable electricity and best-in-class insulation at official venues.
+We have improved the sustainability of the Congress Centre in Davos with the installation of solar panels.

-The Forum uses innovative data capture methods to develop sustainable food and food waste metrics year on year.
-During the Annual Meeting 2020, 91% of food was seasonal.
-This year, no red meat will be served and all fish and eggs will be sustainably sourced.
-Furthermore, on Monday 23 May, 100% of food served in the Congress Centre will be vegetarian.
+We use innovative data capture methods to develop sustainable food and food waste metrics year on year.
+At the Annual Meeting 2022, 97% of food was seasonal.
+Event after event, we improve our objectives on seasonal and locally sourced food combined with increasing the use of organic, label and fair-trade products.
+On Tuesday 17 January 2023, 100% of food served in the Congress Centre will be vegetarian.

 We encourage our partners to consult our guidelines when they organize side events during the week of the Annual Meeting.
 It remains our role to show the best practice of events organization.
 These guidelines are available here : PDF →